 In hindsight, anything you wish you had done differently during Revision:

-I think I should have started practising questions under timed conditions much earlier that I did, as the questions themselves, after you’ve done enough of them, are quite similar and not inherently too difficult, but the issues come from the short amount of time you’re given to answer them.
+I think I should have started practising questions under timed conditions much earlier than I did, as the questions themselves after you’ve done enough of them, are quite similar and not inherently too difficult, but the issues come from the short amount of time you’re given to answer them.

 What key advice would you give future candidates taking the exam: